JordanRavka/BlazorMobile/README.md

 # BlazorOnEverything[<img src="logo_blazormobile_256x256.png?raw=true" align="right" width="200">]()

-## Min version of Daddoon's brilliant approach to allow blazor to work on every platform available
+## A 'Min' version of Daddoon's brilliant approach to allow blazor to work on every platform!

 Not sure why Daddoon's work is not being used by MS. Out of the box you get an app with a full back-end support (Sqlite + LINQ).
-And it "just works" on every platform, including Sega Dreamcast, with just a few clicks.

 MS, you really should take a look! :)

 ## Preview Readme